backslashlinux/tv/README.md

 ## Install

+Would ship as an app on BackSlash Linux Swen.
+No releases available for other platforms.

 ## Getting Involved

 Want to report a bug, request a feature, contribute to or translate BackSlash TV?
 Check out our in-depth guide to [Contributing to BackSlash TV](https://CONTRIBUTING.md).
 We need all the help we can get!
 You can also join our [community](README.md#community) to keep up-to-date and meet other developers.